 Inclusivity:

-Eco dresses come in sizes XS-XL sizes.
+Eco-friendly women’s dresses come in sizes XXS-XL sizes.

 Community & charitable giving: